 Nothing here is intended to supersede any dispute resolution process mandated by applicable law or regulation.

-Unless the parties to the dispute agree otherwise or unless an applicable tariff or law provides otherwise, the ADR Procedure does not apply to disputes between two or more Market Participants who are either parties to a bilateral agreement that relates to the subject matter of the dispute or are governed by tariffs that relate to the subject matter of the dispute.
+Unless the parties to the dispute agree otherwise or unless an applicable agreement, tariff or law provides otherwise, the ADR Procedure does not apply to disputes between two or more Market Participants who are either parties to a bilateral agreement that relates to the subject matter of the dispute or are governed by tariffs that relate to the subject matter of the dispute.

+If a dispute involves multiple issues only some of which are subject to this ADR Procedure, nothing in this procedure shall be construed to require the PUCT or any other Governmental Authority, including any court having jurisdiction, to stay any proceeding involving an issue that is not subject to this ADR Procedure pending completion of the ADR procedures for an issue that is subject to this ADR Procedure.

 Informal Dispute Resolution

 Any dispute subject to ADR as described in this Section shall first be referred to a senior dispute representative of each of the parties to the dispute.
 The senior dispute representative shall be an individual who has authority of the party to resolve the dispute and administer the resolution (through delegation or otherwise).
 Such representatives shall make a good faith effort to resolve the dispute informally as promptly as practicable.
-If the senior dispute representatives are unable to resolve the dispute by mutual agreement within thirty (30) days, the dispute shalleither (1) be referred to mediation on the request of any party or, (2) be referred to arbitration on agreement of all parties, in accordance with the procedures set forth below in Section 20.3, Mediation Procedures.
+If the senior dispute representatives are unable to resolve the dispute by mutual agreement within thirty (30) days, the dispute shall be subject to mediation and/or arbitration, in accordance with the procedures set forth below.

 Mediation Procedures

+(1) If a dispute has not been resolved under the procedures set forth in Section 20.2, then either party may request mediation under this Section 20.3.
+Any request for mediation shall be made in writing.
+The parties shall then proceed to mediation under this Section 20.3, unless one or more of the other parties submits a written notice rejecting mediation within seven (7) days after receipt of the initial request.
+Unless otherwise agreed or specified herein, any mediation shall be conducted using the Commercial Mediation Rules of the American Arbitration Association (“AAA”).

-(1) I(2) The parties shall agree on a mediator who has no past or present official, financial, or personal conflict of interest with respect to the issues or parties in dispute, unless the interest is fully disclosed in writing to all participants in the dispute and all such participants waive in writing any objection to the conflict of interest.
-If the parties are unable to agree on a mediator within ten (10) days of the request of any party to mediate, thenthe Commercial Mediation Rules of the American Arbitration Association("AAA") will be used to select the mediator.
+(2) If the parties agree to mediate, they shall select a mediator who has no past or present official, financial, or personal conflict of interest with respect to the issues or parties in dispute, unless the interest is fully disclosed in writing to all participants in the dispute and all such participants waive in writing any objection to the conflict of interest.
+If the parties are unable to agree on a the Commercial Mediation Rules of the American Arbitration Associationmediator, they may, but shall not be required to, select a mediator using the Commercial Mediation Rules of the AAA.

-(2)(3) The mediator and representatives of the disputing parties with authority to settle the dispute shall commence mediation of the dispute within fifteen (15) days after the mediator’s date of appointment.
+(2)(3) The mediator and representatives of the disputing parties with authority to settle the dispute shall commence mediation of the dispute within seven (7) days after the mediator’s date of appointment.
 Communications regarding mediation shall be confidential and shall not be referred to or disclosed in any subsequent proceeding.
 The mediator shall aid the parties in reaching a mutually acceptable resolution of the dispute.
 The mediator shall have no authority to impose a resolution on the parties.
-If the parties have not resolved the dispute within sixty (60) days of the first meeting with the mediator, such parties shall be deemed to be at impasse and the dispute may be submitted to arbitration on agreement of all parties.
-If such agreement regarding submission to arbitration cannot be reached, any of the parties may apply for relief to the PUCT, or any other Governmental Authority.
+If the parties have not resolved the dispute within thirty (30) days of the written request for mediation, such parties shall be deemed to be at impasse and the dispute may be submitted to arbitration at the request of any party.

 Arbitration Procedures